superDross/dotfiles/notes/tooling/kubernetes.md

 Namespaces; label for multiple virtual clusters backed by the same physical cluster.

+## Tooling

+### Helm

+A package manager for kubernetes.

+Helm charts help you define, install and upgrade kubernetes applications.

+A chart is a collection of files that describe a related set of k8s resources.

+Can be used to deploy an application.

 ## Tools to Run K8s

 - Minkube; used primarily for people that want to expermient with K8s